petergridge/Irrigation-V5/README.md

             integration: irrigationprogram
 ```
 ## REVISION HISTORY
+## 5.3.5
+* Custom Card deployed with this component, no need to install separately. **Uninstall the old HACS Custom Card**.
+* Custom Card updated so each zone setting can be expanded independently.
+* Custom Card updated to add configuration form
+* Fixed issue with WeatherHistory Frequency and water adjustment.
+* Added support for RainBird controller
+* Add scheduled/manual options for program simulation

 ## 5.2.10
 * addded support for watering time to be supplied using a sensor
 ## 5.2.9